Responsible and resilient business

 Industry association memberships

-We engage with Government through our membership of industry organisations such as the Home Builders Federation (HBF) and the British Property Federation (BPF).
+We engage with Government through our membership of industry organisations such as the Home Builders Federation (HBF), Future Homes Hub and the National House-Building Council (NHBC).
 Regional businesses are also members of trade associations, for example our Scottish businesses are members of Homes for Scotland.

 Recent public policy engagement